 Mermaid Winery, on Shore Drive, is the first urban winery in the state of Virginia, with their grapes sourced from premier vineyards in Virginia and California.
 They also have over 800 wines from around the world that you can taste, too.
 While the wine might be what brings you in the door, the food here is a must.
 After your tasting, grab a table outside on their patio and dig into some local oysters with their seasonal mignonette for a starter.

-Housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune and Roost Flowers.
+Housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune.
 The outdoor seating is draped in string lights and overlooks the garden, setting the perfect vibe for a little romance.

 Rockafeller’s Restaurant, located at the far end of the Inlet, offers some of the best views of the bunch, and they have the food to match.
 This family-owned Va Beach staple works with local fishermen, oystermen, and farmers for food that is unmatched in freshness and in flavor.
 While it may seem obvious, their Oysters Rockafeller, baked with cheese, spinach, and bacon, is hard to beat.
 Wash it down with their refreshing, homemade blueberry soda, made with real blueberries and honey.

 Whether staying at the Oceanfront’s newly-restored Cavalier Hotel or not, don’t miss out an evening dining at Becca, the hotel’s modern farm to fork restaurant offering decadent American fare crafted from the freshest local ingredients.
 In fact, many of Becca’s ingredients are grown in their on-site garden, which also features a grand stone fireplace and views of the Atlantic Ocean, making for a spectacular outdoor dining experience on a mild evening.